rolaseba/web-house-scraper/README.md

 - **`data/links-to-scrap.md`** - **INBOX**: New URLs to scrape (temporary)
 - **`data/properties-status.md`** - **TRACKING**: All properties with review status (permanent)

+> [!NOTE]
+> These files are ignored by Git to keep your data private.
+Examples of these files are provided as `data/links-to-scrap-example.md` and `data/properties-status-example.md`.
+You should create the real files from these examples.

 #### Mark Properties